EsBatu/BatchFile/README.md

 # BatchFile

-Edit Connection and Destination Folder the save the file as YourFileName.bat , then run it as administrator Make sure the credential and the connection address to the remote server/Database is correct.
+Edit Connection and Destination Folder then save the file as 'YourFileName.bat' , then run it as administrator Make sure the credential and the connection address to the remote server/Database is correct.

 - This batch file using mysqldump.exe , and the example is for mySQL.